Journalist / editor / writer

 Nuala O’Doherty, First Vice President

-Nuala has lived in Jackson Heights for over 10 years.
+Nuala has lived in Jackson Heights for over 15 years.
 With children who have attended PS 222, PS 149, IS 145, and IS 230, Nuala is an education advocate and is on the District 30 Community Education Council.
-She is actively involved in maintaining great local public schools in Jackson Heights.
+She is actively involved in . maintaining great local public schools in Jackson Heights.
 As a passionate gardener she has worked on the local school gardens at PS 149, PS 280, PS 92, PS 69, IS 145 and IS 230.
 She has been working for years on improving the “green zone” along 69th Street between 37th Avenue and Northern Blvd.
 Nuala leads a group of volunteers every Saturday from April to Thanksgiving gardening around Jackson Heights.
 She has worked with different groups around the community to install tree gardens around street trees.
 She has worked to truly make Jackson Heights a garden community for all by turning all our greens spaces into small gardens.
+Nuala believes in building community and there is no better way of setting roots into a community than to garden.

 John McCaffrey, Jr., Second Vice President